YarnSpinnerTool/YSDocs/docs/using-yarnspinner-with-godot/creating-commands-functions.md

 In Godot, there are two ways to add new commands to Yarn Spinner: automatically, via the `YarnCommand` attribute, or manually, using the `DialogueRunner`'s `AddCommandHandler` method.

+If you are using the [Yarn Spinner Extension for Visual Studio Code](../getting-started/editing-with-vs-code/installing-the-extension.md), commands added with the `YarnCommand` attribute will automatically be found by the extension.
+For commands and functions that you add via `AddCommandHandler` or `AddFunction`, see [here](https://github.com/YarnSpinnerTool/VSCodeExtension?tab=readme-ov-file#defining-custom-commands-for-non-unity-games) for information about exposing your commands and functions to the extension.

 ### The `YarnCommand` attribute

 The `YarnCommand` attribute lets you expose methods on a `Node` to Yarn Spinner.